What disorders do Otolaryngologists treat?

 Why see an Otolaryngologist?

-One important reason to see an otolaryngologist is because they are trained in both medicine and surgery to manage the full range of problems in the anatomic area of the head and neck; however, they do not typically treat neurologic (brain and nervous system), ophthalmologic (eye) or spinal problems.
+One important reason to see an otolaryngologist is that they are trained in both medicine and surgery to manage the full range of problems in the anatomic area of the head and neck; however, they do not typically treat neurologic (brain and nervous system), ophthalmologic (eye) or spinal problems.
 To qualify to become Board Certified as an otolaryngologist, an applicant must first complete college, medical school (4 years), and at least 5 years of specialty training.
 The physician must also pass certifying examinations through the American Board of Otolaryngology or the American Osteopathic Board of Otolaryngology.
 Therefore, they are the most appropriate physicians to treat disorders of the ears, nose, throat, and related structures of the head and neck.